Names of World War II: Pacific War

-Most Allied nations did not commonly distinguish the Pacific War from the Second World War, simply calling it the war against Japan.
-In the United States, terms like the War in the Pacific, Asia–Pacific War, Pacific–Asian Theater and the Pacific Theater were mostly used.
+Most Allied nations did not commonly distinguish the Pacific War from the Second World War, simply calling it the War Against Japan.
+In the United States, terms like the War in the Pacific, Asia-Pacific War, Pacific-Asian Theater, and Pacific Theater were widely used.

-Japanese official documents published on 12 December 1941 used the name Greater East Asian War after Pearl Harbor to include the ongoing wars between Western Allies and China.
+Japanese official documents published on 12 December 1941 used the name Greater East Asian War after the attack on Pearl Harbor to include the ongoing wars between the Western Allies and China.
 The term was prohibited during the Allied occupation of Japan from 1945 to 1952.
-Another term is the China Incident, which the Japanese government used in order to avoid declaring war before 7 December 1941.
+Another term is the China Incident, which the Japanese government used to avoid declaring war before 7 December 1941.

-In China, the war is called the War of Resistance against Japan or the Eight-Year War of Resistance, though these terms refer to the Second Sino‐Japanese War, which by definition is different from the Pacific War.
-(Note: China and Japan have been fighting for four years alone, after the event of 7 December 1941, which brought the United States and its allies to go to war against Japan, it was widely accepted that the Pacific War was declared on 7 December 1941.)
-Other names like the Far East War and War in the East were also used in Britain and its Commonwealths.
+In China, the war is called the War of Resistance Against Japan or the Eight-Year War of Resistance, though these terms refer to the Second Sino-Japanese War, which by definition is different from the Pacific War.
+(Note: China and Japan had been fighting for four years alone.
+After the events of 7 December 1941, which brought the United States and its allies into the war against Japan, it was widely accepted that the Pacific War began on 7 December 1941.)
+Other names like the Far East War and War in the East were also used in Britain and the Commonwealth.